vuongle-dev/Dell7447Hackintosh/README.md

 You can also set LauncherOption=Full with this guide https://dortania.github.io/OpenCore-Post-Install/multiboot/bootstrap.html to launch OpenCore from your BIOS firmware directly to prevent issues if Windows or Linux try to overwrite the BOOTx64.efi.

 ### Contribute
-If you have issue or have anything better to optimize this EFI, you can open issue so I can fix it after.
+If you have issue or have any advice to optimize this EFI, you can open issue so I can fix it after.